Skip to content

 This weekly digital newsletter is delivered directly to members’ inboxes.
 It provides timely updates about AESA’s events, federal advocacy efforts, and highlights of innovative work by our members and business partners.

-AESA’s dedicated platform for research and best practices, this publication features articles that explore innovative practices, public-private partnerships, and research relevant to ESAs.
-Perspectives Journal serves as a space for sharing thought leadership and ideas that advance the work of ESAs nationwide.
+Published through 2025, this archive reflects a dedicated platform for research and best practices supporting ESAs.
+The publication featured articles exploring innovative practices, public-private partnerships, and research relevant to the field, and served as a forum for thought leadership and ideas advancing the work of ESAs nationwide.

 Each month, this comprehensive report is provided to keep members informed about the latest state-level education policies and trends.
 It includes legislative updates, funding news, and curated articles from across all 50 states.
 It also offers actionable advocacy tips, empowering members to become informed and effective advocates for education within their states.